-A population such as the Greeks with a Mediterranean diet high in fruits and vegetables, and nuts, have a less chronic disease.
-Several nutrients may be specifically important in helping to reduce inflammation.
-Such as the antioxidants Vitamin C, Carotenoids and Omega-3 Fatty Acids.
-All which are in the Anti-Inflammatory chapter of Eating Well to Fight Arthritis. with recipes such as this meaty and super satisfying Stuffed Bell Pepper Bake.
-Move over orange juice, did you know 1 cup of bell pepper provides 200% of your daily recommendation of vitamin C?
+A population like the Greeks with a Mediterranean diet high in fruits, vegetables, and nuts has less chronic disease.
+In addition, several nutrients may be crucial in helping reduce inflammation, such as the antioxidants Vitamin C, Carotenoids, and Omega-3 Fatty Acids.
+All of these are in the Anti-Inflammatory chapter of Eating Well to Fight Arthritis. with recipes such as this meaty and super satisfying Stuffed Bell Pepper Bake.
+Move over orange juice.
+Did you know 1 cup of bell pepper provides 200% of your daily recommendation of vitamin C?

 Food’s role in diabetes

-64% of adults in the US either overweight or obese.
+64% of adults in the US are either overweight or obese.
 And a projected 44 million to have diabetes in the next 20 years.
 We have to face facts and do something about this growing epidemic.
 There is no magical diabetes diet.
 Straightforward healthy lifestyle changes, moderate sugar, fat, and portion control.
-I want to get rid of the stigma attached to ‘diet’ food in my trim&TERRIFIC Kitchen 101: Secrets to Cooking Confidence cookbook.
+I want to eliminate the stigma attached to ‘diet’ food in my trim&TERRIFIC Kitchen 101: Secrets to Cooking Confidence cookbook.
 I take the thinking out of healthy meal choices with nutrition facts.
-And diabetic exchanges on every recipe, along with the symbol ‘D’.
-Every dish that fits into the American Diabetes Association standards for diabetic recipes.
+And diabetic exchanges on every recipe, along with the symbol’ D.’ Every dish fits into the American Diabetes Association standards for diabetic recipes.

-My goal is to make delicious good-for-you food.
+My goal is to make delicious, good-for-you food.
 Practical and easy with mainstream diabetic-friendly meals that the whole family will love!
-Think a diabetic can’t have dessert?
+Think a person with diabetes can’t have dessert?
 Guess again!
 These diabetic-friendly Peanut Butter Cookies from KITCHEN 101 are my all-time favorite cookie.
 I often make extra to keep in my freezer, as I have attempted to pull out a couple after dinner each night!

 Caregiving and cooking